oktadev/okta-blog/_source/_posts/2022-03-15-react-vite-number-converter.md

 ## Adding authentication with Okta to the application

-Every good application will need user authentication to keep unwanted users out of restricted areas.
+A secure application needs user authentication to keep unauthorized users out of restricted areas.
 With Okta, it is easy to add authentication to your Vite application in just a few steps.

 {% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/callback" logoutRedirectUri="http://localhost:3000" %}